 There was a failure executing the send pipeline: “Please ensure that exsmime.dll has been registered in the system.”

-For no reason, one of my BizTalk 2006 R2 Lab environment begin to appear the following error:
+For no reason, one of my BizTalk 2006 R2 Lab environment begin to display the following error:

 “message sent to adapter “FILE” on send port “SEND_EDI_INVOICE: FILE” with URI “C:\Projects\ Ports\OUT_EDI_INVOIC\%MessageID%_%SourceFileName%” is suspended.